-I recently completed a postdoctoral associate position at the Nicholas School of the Environment at Duke University and a consultancy with the Food and Agriculture Organization of the United Nations (FAO), where I held the position of Technical Lead for a Duke-FAO-Worldfish led project entitled ‘Illuminating Hidden Harvests’ to expand our knowledge on the contributions of small-scale fisheries to the dimensions of sustainable development (i.e., social, economic, environmental, and governance) and thus the achievement of the Sustainable Development Goals (SDGs).
+As postdoctoral associate at the Nicholas School of the Environment at Duke University and a consultancy with the Food and Agriculture Organization of the United Nations (FAO), and as Technical Lead for a Duke-FAO-Worldfish project ‘Illuminating Hidden Harvests’, we provide knowledge on the contributions of small-scale fisheries to the dimensions of sustainable development (i.e., social, economic, environmental, and governance) and thus the achievement of the Sustainable Development Goals (SDGs).
 For more information please visit our website.

 I consider myself a conservation/fisheries scientist and institutional scholar who works at the interface of ecology, social science, resource management, and policy to solve real-world natural resource management problems.
 I have a broad, interdisciplinary background in marine ecology, conservation planning and institutional governance spanning the natural and social sciences.
 I am broadly driven by research questions at the forefront of the interaction between natural and human systems in the context of small-scale fisheries management, no matter the study system or location.
 I am particularly interested in developing creative, pragmatic solutions that promote marine resource sustainability and increase resiliency of coastal communities.